-A fun RCE and Privesc in a well known british university
+A fun RCE and Privesc in Cambridge University

-This post is about how I was able to execute code and escalate to root on a well known university by exploiting an insecure deserialization vulnerability and sudo, leading to my first RCE vulnerability.
+This post is about how I was able to execute code and escalate to root on Cambridge University by exploiting an insecure deserialization vulnerability and sudo, leading to my first RCE vulnerability.

 Identifying Vulnerable functions #